-In this article, you’ll read about our visit to the White Karen hill tribes in Northern Thailand, trekking through a Thai jungle, waking up in pure serene nature, and reflecting on the priority of privacy.
+In this article, you’ll read how to visit Karen hill tribes in Northern Thailand, trek through a Thai jungle, wake up in pure serene nature, and reflect on the priority of privacy.

-We knew about that.
-Actually, we were scared we would end up in one of those villages ourselves when we started planning a trip to the woods.
-But we were also aware that not all of the hill tribe villages are the same.
-We believed that there should be places where people still live their lives as they have been doing for many generations, with their own customs, rules, beliefs, and… privacy.
+Maybe you are scared you would end up in one of those villages yourselves.
+But luckily not all of the hill tribe villages are the same, and there are places where people still live their lives as they have been doing for many generations, with their own customs, rules, beliefs, and… privacy.

 Now, how to get there?
 How to approach locals without interfering with anyone’s private space?
 Would it be appropriate?
-Would they accept us?
+Would they accept you?

 As a matter of fact, there are no marked paths in Northern Thailand.
 Moreover, locals don’t speak English, and some of them don’t even use proper Thai, instead they use distinct dialects.

-If there were a single lesson we learned on our trip to the White Karen hill tribes, then it would be about the priority of privacy.
-We realised that being a responsible guest at someone’s place isn’t only about having a courteous conversation with villagers and being respectful to their environment, but it is more about admitting humbly that the locals will decide how much you will interact with them, and how much (if ever) you’ll be able to learn about their lives.
+If there were a single lesson you can learn on your trip to the White Karen hill tribes, then it would be about the priority of privacy.
+Being a responsible guest at someone’s place isn’t only about having a courteous conversation with villagers and being respectful to their environment, but it is more about admitting humbly that the locals will decide how much you will interact with them, and how much (if ever) you’ll be able to learn about their lives.

-We saw local women wearing beautiful traditional clothes, and not because we were tourists and they wanted to show off.
+You will see local women wearing beautiful traditional clothes, and not because you are tourists and they want to show off.
 They put on their colorful skirts and dresses because this is what they do every day, regardless of whether there is a Caucasian stranger in their village or not.
 Actually, they never expect one there.

 You meet busy farmers working on their fields, harvesting their rice, not because you pay an entrance fee for an outdoor attraction where somebody demonstrates life without machines.
 You see those people working hard because they are dependent on their crops, so they can maintain their families.